David Vail

 Background

-David Vail is an associate professor of history at UNK.
+David Vail is professor of history at UNK.
 He grew up in Southern Oregon's Rogue Valley and spent much of his youth exploring the state's mountains and wilderness areas.
 He is a first-generation student that holds a BA from Southern Oregon University, an MA from Utah State University, and a PhD from Kansas State University.
 Dr. Vail’s specializations include Environmental and Agricultural History, History of Science, Technology, and Medicine, and Public History.
 He has published articles in academic journals such as Agricultural History, Endeavour (History of Science), Great Plains Quarterly, Great Plains Research, Middle West Review, and Kansas History.

 Dr. Vail’s book, Chemical Lands: Pesticides, Aerial Spraying, and Health in North America's Grasslands Since 1945 (University of Alabama Press, 2018) is an environmental-agricultural-technological history of aerial pesticide application, agricultural science and food production in North America’s grasslands.